JPelter/patel-janvi-pets/python-flask-api/README.md

 ## server.py
 Starts with library imports for creating a flask SQL Alchemy app.

-Creates common objects that other scripts rely on: flask app, database connection, table objects, object-storage client.
+Creates common objects that other scripts rely on: flask app, database connection, table objects, object-storage client, the critical function *login_required*.

 Database table objects are renamed to be FRIENDLY.

 Other scripts are imported that define sets of related functions and API routes.
-This includes the critical function *login_required* from **auth_routes.py**.

 Finally, the server is started up (when it is the entrypoint).
 This startup includes defining two routes: an open healthcheck endpoint that shows the server is running and an authenticated route that verifies connectivity to database and object-storage client.

 ## auth_routes.py
 Several imports from standard library, some flask imports, and import of the common objects from **server.py**.

 The script starts by defining 3 POST routes.
 First a request containing JSON data with key "email" triggers creation of a login token (registering the email in the DB if not recorded already) and email send of token to the user.
 Next a route accepting matching JSON data for "email" and "login_token", this will authenticate the client with a flask session cookie.
-There is also an enable to logout, the server respondes by telling the client to delete the session cookie.
+There is also an enable to logout: the server responds by telling the client to delete the session cookie.

-Finally, there is the tricky but critical function *login_required*.
-It's 3 functions: *login_required* takes optional boolean argument and returns the python decorator function, *decorator*, which takes as argument the flask route function you are trying to protector.
-The most inner function, *wrapper*, handles the intercepted arguments and flask request objects intended for the route function.
-If everything is OK, the interception is ended and the intended route gives response to client.
+## appointment_routes.py
+Several imports from standard library, some flask imports, and import of the common objects from **server.py**.